jamacio/magento2-snippets/README.md

 Welcome to the Magento 2 Snippets extension for Visual Studio Code!
 This extension is designed to streamline the development process in Magento 2 by providing a collection of code snippets that simplify common tasks.
 Whether you're a beginner or an experienced Magento 2 developer, these snippets will save you time and boost your productivity.

-## Features

-- A comprehensive set of Magento 2 code snippets for common functions and structures.
-- Snippets for creating modules, controllers, blocks, models, layouts, and more.
-- Easily customizable snippets to match your preferred coding style.
-- Regular updates in line with the latest best practices of Magento 2.

 ## Installation

 1. Open Visual Studio Code.